Themes are the fundamental and often universal ideas explored in a literary work.

-Like many of Williams's works, Cat concerns itself with the elaboration of a certain fantasy of broken manliness, in this case a manliness left crippled by the homosexual desire it must keep in abeyance.
+Like many of Williams's works, Cat on a Hot Tin Roof concerns itself with the elaboration of a certain fantasy of broken manliness, in this case a manliness left stifled by the homosexual desire it must keep in abeyance.

-Brick is Cat's broken man.
+Brick is the play’s broken man.
 The favorite son and longed-for lover of a wealthy plantation family, he possesses the charm of those who have given up and assumed a pose of indifference before the world.
 Brick—a "brick" of a man—embodies an almost archetypal masculinity.
 Brick's "enviable coolness," however, is the coolness of repression, a repression that keeps his desires at bay.
-Brick is an alcoholic who cannot avow the desire in his relationship with his dead friend Skipper.
-Turning from his desire, he has depressively distanced himself from the world with a screen of liquor.
-He is reduced to the daily, mechanical search for his click that gives him peace.
+Brick is an alcoholic who cannot admit the desire in his relationship with his dead friend Skipper.
+Turning from his desire, he has depressively distanced himself from the world with a shield of liquor.
+He is reduced to the daily, mechanical search for the moments of peace that intoxication brings to him.

 Ultimately the revelation of the desire in his friendship with Skipper cracks Brick's cool.
-His horror at the thought of being identified with the litany of epithets that he recites ("Fairies"), his disgust at the gossipmongers about him, only points to a fear that they might be true.
+His horror at the thought of being identified with the litany of ugly epithets that he recites, his disgust at the gossipmongers about him, only points to a fear that they might be true.

-The cat refers to a particular fantasy of femininity and feminine desire.
-The play's primary cat is Maggie, a typically hysterical, dissatisfied Williams heroine who prostrates herself before Brick.
+The cat in the title refers to a particular fantasy of femininity and feminine desire.
+The play's primary cat is Maggie, a typically dissatisfied Williams heroine who prostrates herself before Brick.
 Maggie's loneliness has made her a "cat," hard, anxious, and bitter.
-The exhilaration of Williams's dramaturgy lies in the force of the audience's identification with this heroine, a woman desperate in her sense of lack, masochistically bound to man who does not want her, and made all the more beautiful in her envy, longing, and dispossession.
+The exhilaration of Williams's dramaturgy lies in the force of the audience's identification with this heroine, a woman desperate in her sense of lack, masochistically bound to man who does not want her, and made more beautiful in her envy, longing, and dispossession.